REHEARSAL PROJECT 1: SHAKESPEARE - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

-The project begins with a consideration of how the actor accesses the dynamic possibilities of the open stage and a physical approach to storytelling.
-Initial work on verse-speaking will identify common rhetorical schemes and embedded stage directions, and encourage the student to explore the performance opportunities presented in these and other features of Shakespeare’s language.
+The project begins with a consideration of how each actor accesses the dynamic possibilities of the open stage, and an open approach to storytelling.
+The work on verse-speaking will encourage actors to use their own natural voice and physical expressivity to explore some common rhetorical schemes, to find embedded stage directions, and to explore the performance opportunities presented in these and other features of Shakespeare’s language.
 Developing exercises will investigate some of the possibilities inherent in the theatre conventions of Shakespeare’s time, such as universal lighting, continuous staging, and direct audience address.
-The rehearsal project will culminate in the staging and sharing of scenes from one or more plays.
+Some classes may or or may not be taught online.

 Guildford School of Acting